 If you need to talk to somebody urgently about your, or a friend's or student's, wellbeing call one of the helplines listed in the urgent or emergency wellbeing support guide.

-In cases of overdose and serious injury through self-harm you must seek immediate medical help by calling 999, even if you or the person you are with, do not/does not feel unwell.
-The effects of an overdose can be delayed by hours (even days) and can be fatal.
+In cases of overdose and serious injury through self-harm you must seek immediate medical help by calling 999, even if you or the person you are with feel well, because the effects of an overdose can be delayed by hours (or even days) and can be fatal.